 Entry-level analysts and associates are not given the responsibility to find clients.
 AT this level, you are tasked to do the computations and due diligence.
 At this point, your employer would determine if you are ready to take on the task of connecting with clients.

 How can you show them that you are ready?
 You must be able to at least communicate very well with the other members of your team.
 You should also be able to showcase your networking skills whenever you are out for meetings with your seniors.

 VPs and above are the ones that are tasked to find and win deals.

-Managing directors in fact, are usually not busy in doing current deals like IPOs.
+Managing directors, in fact, are usually not busy in doing current deals like IPOs.
 They are more on working on with new or existing relationships.
-Once they get a deal, much of the work are passed on to the other officers of the investment bank.
+Once they get a deal, much of the work is passed on to the other officers of the investment bank.

 On your first year, you won’t probably close more than one deal.
 If you got more, you’re lucky.
 Why?
 Because most of the deals started won’t get closed.

-Most of the time, the reason is because it took so long for both counterparties to agree to the same terms.
+Most of the time, the reason is that it took so long for both counterparties to agree to the same terms.
 What are the things that delay the deal?